 When starting a new business, you’ve surely done your research and might think you know what to expect.
-But undoubtedly unexpected things will come up and you need to be prepared for them.
+But undoubtedly, unexpected things will come up, and new small business owners need to be prepared for them.

-I’ve compiled a list of things every new startup need to be on the lookout for during your first month in business.
+I’ve compiled a list of 11 things new small business owners need to be on the lookout for during their first month in business.

 If you thought you’d spend your time doing your passion, dream on.
 Running a business means… wait for it… running a business.